jiawei-wang-ucd/jiawei-computations/README.md

 sh prerun.sh
 ```
 - edit the first line of the file `SLURM-computation.sage` to specify the path of the executable sage in the HPC.
 - submit jobs to the cluster using `SLURM-computation.sage`, and specify parameters, including the number of jobs, time limit, memory.
-For example, the follow command will submit 1500 jobs to the cluster, and each job request 4 nodes and 8000MB per CPU for the computation with 1 hour time limit.
+For example, the following command will submit 1500 jobs to the cluster, and each job request 4 nodes and 8000MB per CPU for the computation with 1 hour time limit.
 ```
-sbatch --array=1-1500 -t 01:00:00 -n 4 --mem-per-cpu 8000 SLURM-computation.sage
+sbatch --array=1-1500 --time 01:00:00 -n 4 --mem-per-cpu 8000 SLURM-computation.sage
 ```

 ## Acknowledgement